 Standard Possible Experience iii.
-A. Professional organizations, publications and resources DMET 520 DMET 580 DMET 581 or Outside experience ◆ Has an extensive Personal Learning Network (PLN) on Twitter, LinkedIn, PLN networks etc. ◆ Reads multiple paper based publications for professional purposes ◆ Memberships to multiple learning associations and belongs to SIGs/Divisions ◆ Volunteers or presents at local, state or national conferences iii.
-B. Integrity and ethical behavior, professional conduct as stated in Pennsylvania's Code of Professional Practice and Conduct for Educators; and local, state, and federal laws and regulations DMET 526 DMET 580 DMET 585 or Outside experience iii.
-C. Collaborating with school colleagues to enhance student, teacher and administrative capabilities and improve student learning DMET 526 DMET 585 or Outside experience ♦ Successfully completes NIH Human Participants test ♦ Applies to the IRB ♦ Helps write or create Acceptable Use Policies for school ♦ Actively works on PLN through multiple electronic resources ♦ Participates or presents in Face-to-face or virtual conferences ♦ Actively participates on strategic planning committees or other projects that impact student learning iii.
-D. Communicating effectively with parents/guardians, other agencies and the community at large to support learning by all students DMET 526 or Outside experience Participates in activities that include the school community - including parents Creating resources (newsletters, webpage, tweets) to effectively communicate with various stakeholders Podcast/vodcasts student learning experiences and solicity feedback
+A. Professional organizations, publications and resources DMET 520 DMET 580 DMET 581 or Outside experience Has an extensive Personal Learning Network (PLN) on Twitter, LinkedIn, PLN networks etc. Reads multiple paper-based publications for professional purposes.
+Memberships to multiple learning associations and belongs to SIGs/Divisions Volunteers or presents at local, state or national conferences iii.
+B. Integrity and ethical behavior, professional conduct as stated in Pennsylvania's Code of Professional Practice and Conduct for Educators; and local, state, and federal laws and regulations DMET 526 DMET 580 DMET 585 or Outside experience Successfully completes NIH Human Partici- pants test Applies to the IRB Helps write or create Acceptable Use Policies for school iii.
+C. Collaborating with school colleagues to enhance student, teacher and administrative capabilities and improve student learning DMET 526 DMET 585 or Outside experience Actively works on PLN through multiple electronic resources.
+Participates or presents in Face-to-face or virtual conferences.
+Actively participates on strategic planning committees or other projects that impact student learning

+20 Portfolio iii.
+D. Communicating effectively with parents/guardians, other agencies and the community at large to support learning by all students.
+Participates in activities that include the school community - including parents Creating resources (newsletters, webpage, tweets) to effectively communicate with various stakeholders.
+DMET 526 or Outside experience Podcast/vodcasts student learning experiences and solicit feedback add the courses that you had.
+Then, put and X or a $\sqrt{}$ in the square that represents the standard met by the artifact created in the course.
+Please create this in an interactive spread sheet that enables links to each standard's artifacts (See example screenshot on page 21)